JJY0710/anomaly-detection-semi-supervision/readme.md

 Structure
 ---
-The network structure is the 2D version of GANomaly [1].
-Moreover, the structure of encoder and decoder is revised from the generator in CycleGAN [2].
+The network structure is the 2D version of GANomaly2d [1].
+Moreover, the structure of encoder and decoder is revised from the generator in CycleGAN [3].
 We also use PatchGAN to replace the original architecture of discriminator.
----

 Dataset should have the following directory & file structure:

 Custom Dataset
 ├── test
 │   ├── 0.normal